 Periodic quizzes will be given to ensure that students are completing class assignments and have a thorough understanding of the material.
-Some quizzes will be turned in online via Blackboard and other quizzes will be given in class as either an announced or unannounced quiz.
-In total, there will be approximately 8-10 quizzes during the semester.
-To help you prepare for quizzes and class in general, several example problems will be worked in class and additional practice problems will be included in the class notes for each topic.
-Answers to the practice problems will be posted to Blackboard.
+Although most quizzes will be turned in online via Blackboard, quizzes may be given in class as either an announced or unannounced quiz.
+In total, there will be approximately 10 quizzes during the semester.